 - God’s shoulds

-- I should be thinner, smarter, prettier, healthier; exercise more and eat less.
+- I should be thinner, smarter, prettier, and healthier; exercise more and eat less.

 - I should be more forgiving and less judgmental.